hm-lang/core/proposals/README.md

 `elementType_FixedSize`, where `FixedSize` is a constant integer expression (e.g., 5) or a variable that can be converted to the `index` type.
 Fixed-size array elements will be initialized to the default value of the element type, e.g., 0 for number types.

-Most of the methods of `array` are present on the fixed-size array type as well, except those that modify the size of the array.
-As usual, the arrays are zero-indexed, so the first element in a fixed-size array `Array` is `Array_0`.
+Under the hood, fixed-size arrays *are* standard arrays, but they will throw for any operation that changes the array size.  hm-lang attempts to throw compiler errors where possible (i.e., by deleting methods like `pop` or `append`), but there may be runtime errors (e.g., `Array[X] = 3` where `X` is unknown by the compiler).
+Like regular arrays, fixed-size arrays are zero-indexed, so the first element in a fixed-size array `Array` is `Array_0`.

-As an optimization, fixed-size arrays can be passed in without a copy to functions taking an array as an immutable argument, but will be of course copied into a resizable array if the argument is mutable.
+Fixed-size arrays can be passed in without a copy to functions taking an array as an immutable argument, but will be of course copied into a resizable array if the argument is mutable.
 Some examples: